 The Network held its first TTF on July 1-2, 2015 with 28 participants from 14 countries, and plans to hold two TTFs per year for the next three years (for a total of six more events).

-Developing countries invited were asked to send a team of three representatives (a climate change focal point, a sector representative, and a planning/finance representative), although some countries were not able to send all three representatives.
-This presented some challenges for facilitation as initial planning assumed full country teams from each country represented.
+Developing countries invited were asked to send a team of three representatives (a climate change focal point, a sector representative, and a planning/finance representative), although some countries were not able to send all three.
+This presented some challenges for participants as initial planning and facilitation assumed full country teams from each country represented.

 Feedback from participants and the Network Steering Committee has indicated an appetite for sustained and more in-depth engagement and knowledge sharing through future TTFs.